xatier/resume/README.md

 - Linux team, PC team, VCS team (Version Control System)

-### Web developer, server administrator, since November, 2013
+### Web developer, server administrator, since November 2013

 - [Open House, NCTU](http://openhouse.nctu.edu.tw/2014/index.php)

-### Teaching Assistant, since February 2014
+### Course teaching assistant, since February 2014

 - Computer Network Administration, 2014
-- A course for senior but I passed that when I was a freshman.
+- A course for seniors but I passed that when I was a freshman.
-- Maybe one of the youngest TA in the campus (NCTU).
+- One of the youngest TA in the campus (NCTU).

 ### System Administrator, since July 2013 - October 2013